jahunter33/PCO-Service-Builder/README.md

 Here are some of the enhancements and features I am planning on implementing and some I am considering:

 - **Setlist Generator**: This feature would automatically generate a list of songs based on the scheduled players.
-- **Date Selection**: Currently you can only generate a schedule for the current week, this would give the flexibility to generate a schedule for any date of your choosing.
 - **Items, Headers, Media**: Support fort items, headers, and media.
 - **Other PCO Modules**: Expansion into giving, people, calendars, etc.